motigrez/motigrez.github.io/_pages/about.md

 author_profile: true
 ---

-## About Me

-I am Rui Ge, an undergraduate student at Shanghai Jiao Tong University (SJTU), where I am pursuing my studies with a focus on cutting-edge research in artificial intelligence and federated learning.
+I am Rui Ge, an undergraduate student at Shanghai Jiao Tong University (SJTU), where I am pursuing my studies with a focus on cutting-edge research in artificial intelligence and Large Language Models.
 My academic journey is driven by a passion for innovative problem-solving and advancing technology through collaborative and interdisciplinary approaches.

 ## Research Experience